Visiting friends and relatives

-Visiting friends and relatives (VFR tourism / VFR travel) is a substantial form of travel worldwide.
+Visiting friends and relatives (VFR tourism / VFR travel) is a type of tourism that encompasses a broad category of individuals travelling to a destination primarily for the purposes of meeting friends and relatives.
+The flow of travel is usually outbound from major urban centers and inbound to more rural settlements, although this is not always the case.

-One definition put forward has been "VFR travel is a form of travel involving a visit whereby either (or both) the purpose of the trip or the type of accommodation involves visiting friends and / or relatives" This has subsequently been developed into a VFR definitional model to describe it visually.
+One definition of VFR travel is "a form of travel involving a visit whereby either (or both) the purpose of the trip or the type of accommodation involves visiting friends and / or relatives."
+This has subsequently been developed into definitional model for VFR to describe it visually.